johndangerstorey/mollusk/v1_contracts/README.md

 ```

-You can run `npx buidler help <task>` to get help about each tasks and their parameters.
+You can run `npx hardhat help <task>` to get help about each tasks and their parameters.
 For example:

 ```
-$ npx buidler help mollusk-submit-proposal
+$ npx hardhat help mollusk-submit-proposal hardhat version 1.0.0-beta.7
-Buidler version 1.0.0-beta.7

-Usage: buidler [GLOBAL OPTIONS] mollusk-submit-proposal --applicant <STRING> --details <STRING> --shares <STRING> --tribute <STRING>
+Usage: hardhat [GLOBAL OPTIONS] mollusk-submit-proposal --applicant <STRING> --details <STRING> --shares <STRING> --tribute <STRING>

 OPTIONS: